© Dec 2006 Paul Cooijmans

 The things just said on pattern recognition and reasoning apply to all three of the ability types discussed below: verbal, numerical and spatial.

 Aspects of verbal ability that occur in high-range tests include vocabulary, knowledge, reading comprehension and grammar.
 Typically, the use of reference aids is allowed because otherwise it would be very easy to cheat by using them secretly, and experience with high-range tests that do not allow reference aids shows that many people indeed cheat shamelessly then, so that the test becomes a test for willingness to commit fraud, for dishonesty.
 Allowing reference aids also partly but not entirely removes the disadvantage a candidate has when taking a test in a non-native language.
 This disadvantage can further be reduced by avoiding idiomatic elements that do not transcend language barriers, and by avoiding anything dealing with pronunciation.
-Because of what is said in the previous sentence, the best verbal test items tend to be those designed in a language that is not native to the test creator.
+Because of what is said in the previous sentence, the best verbal test items tend to be those designed in a language that is not native to the test creator (in case it is not at once clear why: in a non-native language one will be less inclined to use idiomatic and pronunciation elements, if only because one does not know many idiomatic expressions in a foreign language, and because one does not know the correct or usual pronunciation as well as a native does).

 Some disadvantage always remains for non-natives, so one has tried to use tests without verbal items.
-Such nonverbal tests have their value but are less good measures of general intelligence than tests that do require verbal ability - not because g was defined to include verbal ability (which it isn't) but because they have lower g loadings when analysed among a variety of tests.
-Also, with nonverbal tests one will regularly select candidates with poor verbal communication skills (in any language, including their own), and especially purely pictorial tests tend to let through rude and uncivilized people.
+Such non-verbal tests have their value but are less good measures of general intelligence than are tests that do require verbal ability - not because g was defined to include verbal ability (which it was not) but because they have lower g loadings when analysed among a variety of tests.
+Also, with non-verbal tests one will regularly select candidates with poor verbal communication skills (in any language, including their own), and especially purely pictorial tests tend to let through rude and uncivilized people.
 The verbal aspect is so important in g that one can almost not afford to leave it out.
-So between this fact and the language disadvantage of non-natives, one is faced with a dilemma.
+Tests that combine visual-spatial and numerical content do better than tests with only visual-spatial or only numerical content though.

 This is the application of g in the field of numbers or quantities.
-It lies just under verbal ability in the hierarchy of g loading, requiring a little bit more pure g, therefore being mastered by a somewhat smaller group and having somewhat less variance.
-A smaller variance results in a lower g loading, given the same evolutionary advantage.
+It lies just under verbal ability in the hierarchy of g, requiring a little bit more pure g, therefore being mastered by a smaller group and having less variance.
+A smaller variance results in lower correlations with any other variables and therefore in a lower g loading, given the same evolutionary advantage.
+Do note the paradox in this paragraph: the fact that numerical problems are harder, are mastered by a more select group, tends to reduce their g loading within the general population.

 There are a few serious problems when including numerical items in high-range tests.
-For instance, mental arithmetic cannot be used as there is no way of checking if candidates indeed do it mentally and not on paper or a calculator or computer.
-This is a pity, because mental arithmetic is a sublime test of numerical ability, especially for the less than highest ranges.
+For instance, mental arithmetic can not be used as there is no way of checking if candidates indeed do it mentally and not on paper or on a calculator or computer.
+This is a pity, because mental arithmetic is a sublime test of numerical ability, of working memory, and of retrieval of information form the long-term memory, especially for the less than highest ranges.
 It would keep the more or less "innumerate" from scoring above their true level on these tests, from penetrating into the high range; it would act as a barrier, like reasoning does.

 And, number series have become a problem as one can easily find solutions to many of them on the Internet due to criminal activities of a few regrettable specimens.
 This is a pity, because number series are sublime problems for pattern recognition.
 And contrary to what some think, they have little or no mathematical bias in the sense of required learnt skill.

 So one has to experiment with other forms of number items, with as the main challenge how to make it hard enough without relying too much on learnt skill from mathematics.
-Existing, formalized, systematic mathematical methods for solving certain complex problems have lost their g loading.
+Existing, formalized, mathematical methods for solving certain complex problems have lost their g loading.
 Anything that significantly levers the mind after a learning process loses its g loading.
 These matters have not been solved yet, and the inclusion of numerical problems in unsupervised tests remains a serious problem.
+The best solution may be numerical pattern recognition problems of a non-series nature.

 But of course the concept of g applies to everyone; there is no reason to excuse those with uneven profiles.
 After all, they are responsible for the intercorrelations between abilities just as well as those with even profiles.
 Without the uneven profiles, all abilities would intercorrelate perfectly, and all g factor loadings would be 1.
 Judging uneven profiles by their strongest side would mean an inflation of high intelligence and an abandoning of the concept of g.
 The best indicator of intelligence is an overall score over different ability types, even for those with uneven profiles.
 Their existence in no way reduces the meaning of g.